Expectations of Members of Holy Protection Orthodox Christian Church

 Every member of the parish is expected to live the life in Christ by:

 - Entrusting ourselves, one another, and all our life to Jesus Christ.
-We expect every member to put God first, for He put us first.
-Since God put us first, we expect every member to reciprocate and reject putting themselves first (autotheism), and putting idols first (idolatry--oh, there are many idols, o so many including political ideologies and personalities on movies, tv, radio).
+We as Christians of “straight belief” and “right worship” (Orthodox) are to put God first, as He put us first.
+Since God put us first, we expect every member to reciprocate, and consequently reject putting themselves first (autotheism), and putting idols first (idolatry--oh, there are many idols, o so many including political ideologies and personalities on movies, tv, radio).
 Christianity is where our opinions decrease, and our Creator's all-knowing and all-loving plan for us increases.
 He knows us better than we know ourselves, and certainly knows what is good for us far more than we know it for ourselves.
 We have as guides the teachings of the Holy Spirit found in Scripture as well as the rest of the deposit of the Faith given to the Holy Church.

 - Recognizing that the Church is God’s plan for humanity, uniting people with Himself in the grace-filled Sacraments of the Church that He might live with them and in them, and they in Him.
 A person does not "belong" to the Church as some sort of attachment, but rather the faithful ARE the Church, the Body of Christ, being engrafted into Christ Himself in the sacramental life in Christ.
 God established the Church not just for people of certain backgrounds, but for people of all backgrounds.